-Problem Definition
+3.1 Problem Definition

-A hydroformed lower compartment rail was designed for the offset load-case using HEEDS as the optimization software and ABAQUS/Explicit to evaluate each potential design created by HEEDS.
-The objective of the optimization problem was to maximize the crush-zone energy in the front of the rail (the crush zone shown in Fig. 1) for the offset crash scenario with inequality constraints on the peak rigid wall force and mass.
+A hydroformed lower compartment rail was designed for the offset load-case using HEEDS as the optimization software.
+Each potential design created by HEEDS was evaluated using explicit finite element software.
+The objective of the optimization problem was to maximize the crush-zone energy in the front of the rail (the crush zone shown in Figure 1) for the offset crash scenario with inequality constraints on the peak rigid wall force and mass.